KimestuKun/KimestuKun.github.io/index.md

 - Building more automation scripts for Linux
 - Enhancing Python-based security tools
 - Exploring Linux privilege escalation and forensics
+- Woking on google cyber security certification and Security+ CompTIA

 ---